 It is important for the advancement of the Union to promote a culture where we identify and support achievements in the computational and data sciences.
-In today’s world, issues of data management and analysis, large-scale computation and modeling, and hardware and software infrastructure affect each section/focus group of the AGU.
-The Earth and Space Science Informatics Focus Group facilitates recognition of such achievements by working with the AGU to host a named lecture focused on advances in computational sciences, data sciences, and informatics that lead to, or enable, advances in domain science that are pertinent to the Union.
+In today’s world, issues of data management and analysis, large-scale computation and modeling, and hardware and software infrastructure affect each section of the AGU.
+The Earth and Space Science Informatics Section facilitates recognition of such achievements by working with the AGU to host a named lecture focused on advances in computational sciences, data sciences, and informatics that lead to, or enable, advances in science that are pertinent to the Union.

 The Leptoukh Lecture is named in honor of the late Dr. Greg Leptoukh from NASA/GSFC.
 Greg was an Earth scientist who was very active in the informatics community.
 He was involved in many projects related to data quality and data provenance.
 Greg’s passing in January of 2012 was a loss to the Earth science and informatics communities.